-If you think you, or someone you care for, might have accidentally taken more than the recommended dose of ibuprofen or intentional overdose is suspected, contact your local hospital, GP or if in England call 111 or NHS Direct.
+If you think you, or someone you care for, might have accidentally taken more than the recommended dose of ibuprofen or intentional overdose is suspected, contact your local hospital, GP or if in England call 111.
 In Scotland call NHS 24.
 In Wales, call NHS Direct Wales.
 In the case of medical emergencies, always dial 999.

 If you miss an oral (by mouth) dose of ibuprofen, take it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
 Do not double the dose to catch up.

 If you miss a dose of topical ibuprofen (applied to the skin), just carry on using the gel as soon as you remember.